How to Prevent Seasickness on a Maui Snorkel Tour

 7. Build Tolerance

-Spending more time on the water can help desensitize your body to the motion over time.
+Spending more time on the water can help your body become desensitized to the motion.

 If seasickness sets in despite your best efforts, these recovery tips can help you bounce back quickly: